Stability of Hairy Black Holes in Shift-Symmetric Scalar-Tensor Theories via the Effective Field Theory Approach: Second order action in the decoupling limit

 After evaluating the form of $\hat{\Gamma}$'s, one finds that there is only $\dot{\pi} \pi'$ mixing.

 \end{itemize} In principle, one should consider an action with all these terms together in order to come up with a constraint.
 However, such expression is not particularly illuminating here with many free functions.
-We stress again that instability of each term signals potential instability in the entire theory.
+We stress again that instability of each term signals a potential instability in the entire theory although identifying the root cause of the instability in the Horndeski or DHOT theory may be tricky as the different operators considered here are likely not independent in the underlying theory.
 In Appendix~\ref{app:SdSlimit}, we collect the above constraints in the Schwarzschild-de Sitter limit.